Chang Can Dunk: Plot

-Chang continues his quest to reinvent himself, especially since his mother Chen always judges his decisions, leading him to not opening up to her.
+Chang continues his quest to reinvent himself, especially since his mother Chen always judges his decisions.
 He finally confronts Matt at school and bets that he can make a dunk by homecoming.
 Should Chang win, Matt must shave his head and give him his prized Kobe Bryant jersey.
-Should Matt win, not only must Chang shave his head, but also give him his first edition "shadowless" Charizard Pokémon Trading Card.
-Kristy knows full well that the bet is really about her, but chooses to support Chang regardless.
-Bo helps Chang train rigorously, but after a week, feels that he hasn't accomplished much.
+Should Matt win, Chang must shave his head and give him his prized 1st edition Pokémon Trading Card.
+Kristy knows full well what the bet is really about, but chooses to support Chang regardless.
+Chang's best friend Bo helps him train rigorously, but after a week, feels that he hasn't accomplished much.
 He goes online and discovers Deandre Cooke, a YouTuber who films himself dunking.

-Chang meets Deandre at a Verizon store and Deandrew agrees to take him on as his protégé.
-Seeing as how they cannot pay him, Bo instead offers to improve his YouTube videos, calling their production terrible.
+Chang meets Deandre and gets him to take him on as his protégé.
+Seeing as how they cannot pay him, Bo instead offers to improve the terrible production of his YouTube videos.
 He agrees.
 Chang improves significantly as Deandre films and uploads his exploits online and the two form a bond.
-Chang asks Deandre why he never went pro and he says sometimes life just doesn't go the way you want it to.
 At the same time, Chang and his mother start to feel distant.
 The day before the dunk, Chang feels that he's still off and sneaks into the school late at night.
 In the morning, everyone gathers to see Chang's dunk attempt and after large fanfare, succeeds, winning the bet and earning him school fame.